Skip to main content

 Common Mistakes to Avoid

-• Not being present: Always attend the inspection
+• Not being present: If your schedule allows, attend the inspection

-• Signing final release too early: May prevent supplements
+• Signing a final release too early: May prevent later supplements if hidden damage is found during the work

 After the Adjuster Leaves

-• Look for line items that were excluded
+• Look for items that were excluded and ask why

 • You can request a re-inspection

-• Your policy likely has an appraisal clause
+• Your policy may include an appraisal clause for resolving disagreements over the amount of loss

-• The Texas Department of Insurance handles complaints
+• You can file a complaint with the Texas Department of Insurance

 HT